-The properties of the Zakharov equation have been studied in great detail by, for example, Crawford et al (1981) (for an overview see Yuen and Lake, 1982).
-Thus the nonlinear dispersion relation, first obtained by Stokes (1947), follows from Eq.(11), while also the instability of a weakly nonlinear, uniform wave train (the so-called Benjamin-Feir instability) is well described by the Zakharov equation; the results on growth rates, for example, are qualitatively in good agreement with the results of Longuet-Higgins (1978).
-However, these results were obtained with a form of the interaction matrix T that did not result in a Hamiltonian form of Eq.(11).
-Krasitskii (1990) found the correct canonical transformation to eliminate the cubic interactions, which resulted in a T that satisfied the appropriate symmetry conditions for Eq.(11) to be Hamiltonian.
-Krasitskii and Kalmykov (1993) studied the differences between the Hamiltonian and the non-Hamiltonian forms of the Zakharov equation but only for large amplitude differences in the solution were found.
+The properties of the Zakharov equation have been studied in great detail by, for example, Crawford et al. (1981) [for an overview see Yuen and Lake (1982)].
+Thus the nonlinear dispersion relation, first obtained by Stokes (1947), follows from (11), and also the instability of a weakly nonlinear, uniform wave train (the so-called Benjamin-Feir instability) is described well by the Zakharov equation; the results on growth rates, for example, are qualitatively in good agreement with the results of Longuet-Higgins (1978).
+However, these results were obtained with a form of the interaction coefficient T that did not result in a Hamiltonian form of (11).
+Krasitskii (1990) found the correct canonical transformation to eliminate the cubic interactions, which resulted in a T that satisfied the appropriate symmetry conditions for (11) to be Hamiltonian.
+Krasitskii and Kalmykov (1993) studied the differences between the Hamiltonian and the non-Hamiltonian forms of the Zakharov equation, but only for large amplitude were differences in the solution found.

-In this paper we initially use a narrow-band approximation to the Zakharov equation, because the main impact of the Benjamin-Feir instability is found near the spectral peak.
-This approximate evolution equation is obtained by means of a Taylor expansion of angular frequency ω and the interaction matrix T around the carrier wave number \mathbf{k}0 .
-The nonlinear Schrödinger equation is then obtained by using only the lowest order approximation to T given by k_0^3 , while angular frequency ω is expanded to second order in the modulation wave number $\mathbf{p} = \mathbf{k} - \mathbf{k}0$.
+In this paper, I initially use a narrowband approximation to the Zakharov equation, because the main impact of the Benjamin-Feir instability is found near the spectral peak.
+This approximate evolution equation is obtained by means of a Taylor expansion of angular frequency ω and the interaction coefficient T around the carrier wavenumber \mathbf{k}0 .
+The nonlinear Schrödinger equation is then obtained by using only the lowest-order approximation to T given by k_0^3 , and angular frequency ω is expanded to second order in the modulation wavenumber $\mathbf{p} = \mathbf{k} - \mathbf{k}0$.
 The main advantage of the use of the nonlinear Schrödinger equation is that many properties of this equation are known and that it can be solved numerically in an efficient way.
-The drawback is, however, that it overestimates the growth rates of the Benjamin-Feir instability and that the nonlinear energy transfer is symmetrical with respect to the carrier wave number.
-For this reason, we study solutions of the complete Zakharov equation as well, using the Krasitskii (1990) expression for the interaction matrix T. Similarly, one could study higher-order evolution equations such as the one by Dysthe (1979), but we found that spectra may become so broad that the narrow-band approximation becomes invalid.
+The draw-back, however, is that it overestimates the growth rates of the Benjamin-Feir instability and that the nonlinear energy transfer is symmetrical with respect to the carrier wavenumber.
+For this reason, I study solutions of the complete Zakharov equation as well, using the Krasitskii (1990) expression for the interaction coefficient T. Similarly, one could study higher-order evolution equations such as the one by Dysthe (1979), but I found that spectra may become so broad that the narrowband approximation becomes invalid.